danpros/htmly/README.md

 password = YourPassword
 ````

-HTMLy support admin user role either, simply add the following to your choosen user:
+In addition, HTMLy support admin user role.
+To do so, simply add the following line to your choosen user:

 ````cfg
 role = admin
 ````

-A user with the admin role can edit/delete all users' posts.
+Users assigned with the admin role can edit/delete all users' posts.

-You can login to admin panel at `www.example.com/login`.
+To access the admin panel, add `/login` to the end of your site's URL.
+IE: `www.yoursite.com/login`

 ### Lighttpd
-Here a example configuration
+The following are example configuration for lighttpd:

 ````php
 $HTTP["url"] =~ "^/config" {